adnanmuhtadi/milestone-project-3/README.md

 #### User Stories Testing from User Experience (UX) Section - [View Results](#)

+When carrying out the User Stories Testing, I placed my self as the user being provided instructions on how to achieve the goals that were identified.
+The intended type of users which this website is targeted for are individuals who looking for and/or looking to store recipes.
+I displayed screenshots with the results of each finding to provide evidence of the stories being achieved successfully.

 #### Functionality and Usability Testing - [View Results](#)